Table of Contents

 Here are some expert tips for writing a strong hair stylist cover letter that lands you a job at even the trendiest salon.

-1. Emphasize your hair stylist skills and specialties
+1. Emphasize your soft skills and specialties

-Salons prefer applicants with skills beyond just washing and cutting hair.
-If you have any specialties when it comes to styling, mention them in the second paragraph of your cover letter.
+Additionally, if you have any specialties when it comes to styling, mention them in the second paragraph of your cover letter.
 The more specialized skills you have, the more valuable you become.

 Here are some hair styling technical skills to include in your cover letter: